real-lake050317/Wheelchairproject/README.md

 + **Tkinter** Python Library
 + **Mediapipe** Python Library
 + Tobii Eye Tracker
+___

-#### This repository will be released in opensoure once the development process is fully finished.
+#### This repository will be released in opensource once the development process is fully finished.
 #### This repository and project will be published in ISEF (International Science Engineering Fair), on 2022. (expected)
-#### Once this repository is released via opensource, all of the codes and schematics, etc., will be protected by BSD (Berkeley Software Distribution Licence).
+#### Once this repository is released via opensource, all of the codes and schematics, etc., will be in reach of BSD (Berkeley Software Distribution Licence).